phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 **Class member of type Property**: This pattern is used frequently when we have a class member of type Property, whose value is publicly readonly, but privately settable.
-This is accomplished using two class fields, one `public` and one `private`, both of which refer to the same Property instance.
+This is accomplished using two instance fields, one `public` and one `private`, both of which refer to the same Property instance.
 The names are similar, with the private member having an underscore prefix.
 For example:

 ```ts